Greg Alexander

+In June 1992, Alexander's younger brother Ben, his teammate at Penrith, died in a car crash that was alcohol-related.
+As a result, Alexander moved to Auckland in 1995 for two seasons before returning to Penrith.

+As of 2024, Alexander is a commentator and analyst on Fox League, and a co-host (with Andrew Voss) of the radio show "Breakfast with Vossy & Brandy" on Sports Entertainment Network.

 Junior career

 Alexander began his career at a schoolboy level where he quickly established himself as a star player for his side.
-He attended Patrician Brothers' College, Fairfield he played for the Australian Schoolboys rugby league team in 1983.
+He attended St Dominic's College, Penrith until year 11 (1981) then went on to complete year 11 (again) and year 12 at Patrician Brothers' College, Fairfield he played for the Australian Schoolboys rugby league team in 1983.
 He was later signed on as a junior to his local club side the Penrith Panthers.